- You must meet the general admission requirements that pertain to all master’s degree candidates.

 Certificate in Artificial Intelligence

 If you are not quite ready to commit to a master's degree, take a look at pursuing a certificate as an option.
-You can earn a certificate in 4 courses and earn credits toward a master's.
+You can earn a graduate certificate in 4 courses and earn credits toward a master's.